Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Storytelling photos are about something you know, something you experienced and something you want to share with your audience.
-However, it's really more than just sharing where you were.
+Storytelling photos are about something you know, experienced, and want to share with your audience.
+However, it’s more than just sharing where you were.
 Storytelling photos are how you help your audience feel what you felt.
-This is how your photos make an impact by including different elements of the story so they can feel the story.
+This is how your photos create impact by including different elements of the story so they can feel the story.

 People tell stories to entertain, inform or excite.
 Mostly, though, stories are how we share feelings.
 We hope to help you become a better visual storyteller.

 We are inherently curious people.
 Stories fill a void and satisfy that curiosity.
 Why else would cinema, television, and theater be worth so much of our time?
 Why do we have a never-ending flood of new novels and history volumes filling our bookstores?